Preeta Chidambaran, M.B.,B.S.

 CMS Special Achievement Award

-Dr. Chidambaran is an Instructor in Medicine at Harvard Medical School and affiliated to Brigham and Women’s hospital since 2007.
-She is a board certified internal medicine physician currently practicing Primary Care-Internal Medicine.
-She also has extensive experience in integrated healthcare delivery and community health.
-Previously, she worked at Harvard University Health Services in Boston, MA and Kaiser Permanente Medical Group in San Francisco Bay Area.
-She is the co-founder and Board Member of iLearningEngines/iHealthEngines - a cloud based Education Technology Company focused on Corporate, Patient and Clinician Education.
+Dr. Chidambaran is an Instructor in Medicine at Harvard Medical School/Brigham and Women’s hospital since 2007.
+She is a board certified internal medicine physician with extensive experience in integrated healthcare delivery and community health.
+She currently practices internal medicine, primary care in Maryland.
+Previously, she worked at Harvard University Health Services in Boston, MA and Kaiser Permanente Medical Group in the San Francisco Bay Area.
+She is the co-founder and Board Member of iLearningEngines/iHealthEngines – an artificial intelligence driven learning Technology Company focused on Learning Automation and enabling organizations including Health Systems driven Patient and Clinician learning outcomes.

 Dr. Chidambaran received her medical degree from Mahatma Gandhi Institute of Medical Sciences in India.
-She completed her internal medicine training at Albert Einstein Medical School, NY and Kaiser Permanente in CA. She completed a Health Policy Fellowship from Harvard Medical School and was a California Endowment Scholar in Health Policy at Harvard University.
-She has an MPH in Healthcare Management and Policy from the Harvard School of Public Health.
+She completed her internal medicine training at Albert Einstein Medical School, NY and Kaiser Permanente in CA. She completed a Health Policy Fellowship at Harvard Medical School and was a California Endowment Scholar in Health Policy at Harvard University.
+She also received an MPH in Healthcare Management and Policy from the Harvard School of Public Health.

 1. Identify specific clinical area of interest